osamaayub/DevFlow/README.md

 npm run lint
 ```

-The current project scripts use Webpack for the development server (`next dev --webpack`), while production uses the standard Next.js build/start workflow.
+The development configuration uses Webpack for the Next.js development server, while production uses the standard Next.js build and start workflow.

 ---